Matsunosuke: Riding style

-Matsunosuke has often had problems with big fields due to his 'hold-up' riding style, whereby he likes to be near the rear of the field until the last furlong or two where he will sometimes sprint past the other, more tired, horses.
-He is one of the quickest final furlong sprinters of all time and, providing he can get plunder his way through, often leads to an exciting ride.
-Most jockeys have not been able to ride him how he particularly likes, with balance and finesse.
-Luke Morris is the most successful jockey with Matsunosuke in terms of both finishes and prize money, although he has ridden him more than any other jockey.
-Kerrin McEvoy has the next best success rate and has ridden him the second most number of times.
-In total Matsunosuke has been ridden by 24 different jockeys, although Luke Morris and Kerrin McEvoy have accounted for over a third of all his rides.
-He is still possibly one of the most unluckiest horses in training due to his style of running, often not getting room when required or running on when it is all over, as at Sandown in the G3 race.
-Also with poor jockey decisions or indeed having two unseated riders in races when expected to win.
+Matsunosuke has often had problems with big fields due to his 'hold-up' riding style, remaining near the rear of the field until the last furlong or two where he will sometimes sprint past the other horses.
+He is one of the quickest final furlong sprinters of all time, yet not all jockeys have been able to ride him with balance and finesse.
+Luke Morris is the most successful jockey with Matsunosuke in terms of both finishes and prize money, having ridden him more than any other jockey.
+Kerrin McEvoy has the next best success rate, and has ridden him the second most number of times.
+In total, Matsunosuke has been ridden by 24 different jockeys, although Luke Morris and Kerrin McEvoy have accounted for over a third of all his rides.

 He is thought to favour Good-Firm ground and his most successful trip has been over five furlongs.
-He also had a very successful all-weather season 2008–09.
-It is believed that it is not so much the surface but the evenness of the surface as the horse is so well balanced.